LexAI-Fan/Fan-lex-ai_Fairness_Utility_GraphLearning/README.md

 - If a synthetic group attribute is used, it is for demonstrating the evaluation pipeline and should not be interpreted as a protected attribute.
 - DP/EO gaps here are simple baselines intended for transparency and quick inspection.
 - Graph fairness is sensitive to graph structure and data assumptions; interpret results with the stated configuration in each JSON artifact.

+A small example artifact is included under docs/ for quick review of the JSON schema and logged metrics.

 ## License